knaw-huc/browser-base-react/README.md

 ### Components `Search` and `Detail`

 The React components `Search` and `Detail` can be used to set up your own routing for the search and detail pages.
 To create loaders for React Router, use the helper functions `createSearchLoader` and `createDetailLoader`.
+The created loaders can be called with additional headers to be added to the request.

 ```jsx
 const codeSearchLoader = createSearchLoader(searchUtils.getSearchObjectFromCode, "http://localhost:5000/browse");